KIHeartFailure/swedehfarni/README.md

 The project uses the R package projectTemplate, http://projecttemplate.net/ and is structured (and run) accordingly.
-Renv, https://rstudio.github.io/renv/articles/renv.html, is used for management of package dependencies.

 Since the data is not available the code can not be run as is.